CoconutMacaroon/Hangman/README.md

 ### Building from source

 > NOTE: This needs a shell, so it is NOT recomended if you don't have experiance with npm/node.js.

-Clone the repo.
+Clone the repo, with `git clone https://github.com/CoconutMacaroon/Hangman`.
 Go into the repo (in a shell).
 Run `npm start`.

 ## Releasing